Srinu-jaddu/Samsung-Prism-/README.md

 Features
-- Image Read & Write: Function to read an image from a file and display it using matplotlib.
+-Image Read & Write: Function to read an image from a file and display it using matplotlib.

 -Image to Video: Convert a single image into a video with specified frame rate and duration.